Speech and Language Milestones for 2-Year-OldsInga Hyatt, M.S., CCC-SLP

 Carrying out two-step related directions, such as “Please go to the table and bring me the cup.”
 They should also begin to complete two-step directions that are unrelated, such as “Throw the ball and clap your hands.”

-Understanding directional concepts, such as under, in, on, in
+Understanding and using directional concepts, such as under, in, on, in

 Starting to understand differences in sizes, such as big, large, small, little